melphi/article-extractor/README.md

 ## Known issues
 * Non article like pages are not parsed.
 * An agent header should be sent to avoid connection issues.
-* More processed should be spawn to improve multi code performances.
+* More processed should be spawn to improve multi core performances.